mus-format/mus-go/README.md

 To get started quickly, go to the [code generator](https://github.com/mus-format/musgen-go) page.

 ## Why mus-go?
-It is lightning fast and space efficient.
+It is lightning fast, space efficient and well tested.

 ## Brief mus-go Description
 - Has a [streaming version](https://github.com/mus-format/mus-stream-go).